-This cult Greek mythology movie follows the story of Jason and the Argonauts.
+This cult Greek mythology movie follows the famous Greek myth of Jason and the Argonauts.
 Jason was the son of Aristos, the King of Thessaly.

 When watching this movie today, we can’t help but smile at the special effects.
 However, remember this was 1963!
-Overall, it’s a captivating film, one of the best Greek mythology films out there.
+Overall, it still remains a captivating film, one of the best Greek mythology films out there.

 You can watch the full movie on YouTube.